 Researchers also found that women who ate more than five and a half servings of fruits and vegetables a day had an 11% lower risk of breast cancer than those who ate two and a half or fewer servings.
 (One serving can be counted as one cup of raw, leafy vegetables, half a cup of raw or cooked vegetables, or half a cup of chopped or cooked fruits.)
 And with that, a higher consumption of fruits and vegetables was particularly associated with a lower risk of more aggressive tumors.
 So load up on the good stuff—it could save your life.

 Keep scrolling for more cancer-fighting produce.

 Kale is high in carotenoids, the pigment that gives fruits and vegetables their dark colors and helps prevent cancer.
 Beta-carotene, found in dark green and yellow vegetables, has been found to reduce the likelihood of cancers of the lung, breast, bladder, mouth, esophagus, and other sites.

-Tomatoes are rich in lycopene, a bright red carotene and carotenoid pigment, which is also known to help fend off cancer.
+Tomatoes are rich in lycopene, a bright red carotene and carotenoid pigment, which may help fend off certain types of cancer.

 Watermelon is also rich in lycopene.

 Vitamin C has been found to lower risks of cancers of the esophagus and stomach.
 It’s also an antioxidant, which neutralizes cancer-causing chemicals that form in the body.

 Peppers are also high in vitamin C, the highest content being yellow peppers and the lowest being green.

 Another cruciferous vegetable is brussels sprouts, which contain flavones and indoles that have anti-cancer properties.